Who was Paul and how did he become a big name in Christian doctrine?

 “Think not that I am come to destroy the law, or the prophets.
 I am not come to destroy but to fulfil them…”

 Jesus was a reformer.
 His mission was to bring things back to the old ways of theology.
 He came to guide people back to the religion of God.
 Jesus, the long awaited Messiah of the Jews, affirmed the message of the Hebrew prophets before him.
 He adhered to the Jewish law, and never once indicated that the law of the Old Testament prophets would or should be abolished.
 In fact, he said:

 “It is easier for heaven and earth to disappear than for the least stroke of a pen to drop out of the Law.”

 So why did Paul come out and teach the opposite?
 Just as Jesus said:

 It simply couldn’t make sense.
-Unless Paul had another agenda… Paul initially preached to people of his same religious background — the Jews — but when he found that he could not convince many that Jesus was divine, he went outside of Israel to the gentiles.
+Unless Paul had another agenda.
+Paul initially preached to people with his religious background, the Jews.
+However, when he found that he could not convince many that Jesus was divine, he went outside of Israel to the Gentiles.
 But once again, he faced difficulty.
-The gentiles who were open to accepting Christ were not observers of Jewish law.
+The Gentiles who were open to accepting Christ were not observers of Jewish law.
 Their food wasn’t kosher.
-But the biggest obstacle Paul faced with the gentiles was the circumcision law — the covenant between God and the believers dating back to prophet Abraham.
+But the biggest obstacle Paul faced with the Gentiles was the circumcision law.
+The covenant between God and the believers dating back to prophet Abraham.
 At first, Paul encouraged gentile converts to follow the law.
 He even had his companion, Timothy, circumcised, as confirmed in Acts 16.
 But somewhere along the way, he changed his tune.
 The law was an obstacle, standing in his way, so he cast it aside.

 Where was he getting this from?
 It certainly wasn’t from the man who Jesus named as his successor — Simon Peter.